solana-foundation/developer-content/content/guides/advanced/testing-with-jest-and-bankrun.md

-`create-solana-dapp` will set you up with a Solana web project with various configuration options, including a Next.js or React client, the Tailwind UI Library, and either a basic or counter Anchor program.
+`create-solana-dapp` will set you up with a Solana web project with various configuration options, including a Next.js or React client, the Tailwind UI Library, and a simple Anchor program.
 The tests are written using Jest and can be run with the `anchor test` command.

 ```bash
 npx create-solana-game my-game